Football clubs

 1881 - 1939

-The South Saxons club was an amateur athletic club based in St Leonards who were formed in 1877 at a gym located on the Marina.
-The club were early pioneers of football, but more practised playing the rugby code before playing the first association game in 1881 at the Green; the club would go onto to enter a team into the inaugural Sussex Senior Challenge Cup in 1882.
-The team reformed in 1892 and went onto win the Carlisle Cup in its first two seasons after being established.
+The South Saxons club was an amateur athletic organisation based in St Leonards, originally formed in 1877 at a gym on the Marina.
+Although early pioneers of football, the club initially focused more on the rugby code before playing its first association football match in 1881 at the Green.
+South Saxons entered a team into the inaugural Sussex Senior Challenge Cup in 1882.

-The football team first started playing at Bopeep in 1898; two years after the Cricket and Lawn Tennis Club obtained the ground but would disband in the years leading up to the First World War.
-The club reformed in 1929 and played up until the outbreak of World War Two.
-The football club never reformed and the only remaining branch of the South Saxons are the hockey club, who were founded in 1895.
+The club reformed in 1892 and went on to win the Carlisle Cup in its first two seasons.
+From 1898, the football team began playing at Bopeep, two years after the Cricket and Lawn Tennis Club acquired the ground.
+The team disbanded in the years leading up to the First World War, later reforming once again in 1929 and continuing until the outbreak of the Second World War.
+The football club did not re-emerge after 1945, and the only surviving branch of the South Saxons today is the hockey club, founded in 1895.

 Stewarts Ltd